 A – Attainable

-With the smart goal format, we are quick to back off our goals because we don’t think we can acheive them.
+With the smart goal format, we are quick to back off our goals because we don’t think we can achieve them.
 Don’t sell yourself short.

 It is better to reach 80% of your goal than to walk away from it completely because you are 80% closer today than before you set your goal.

-Go for a stretch financial goal; you will probably surprise yourself what you can accomplish.
+Go for a stretch financial goal; you will probably surprise yourself with what you can accomplish.

 R – Realistic